THE CLOUD

 Design Distinction

-A beacon for the 2008 Taiwan Designers’ Week, the Cloud is a self-floating temporary canopy for an outdoor plaza where the design fair is held.
-The Cloud defines an outdoor hang out area for events and DJ parties with its shape-shifting 900m3 mass that responds to wind movements and air pressure changes.
-Encased in a soft translucent sac of synthetic fibers, the Cloud filters scorching sunlight into an ephemeral glow.
-As air pressure drops before rain falls, the Cloud will react by lowering from its 9-12m flying height to hover just above ground, therefore “predicting” rain during the hot summer week.
+The Cloud defines an outdoor hang out area for events and DJ parties with its shape-shifting mass that responds to wind movements and air pressure changes.
+Through its soft translucent membrane skin, the Cloud filters scorching sunlight into an ephemeral glow.
+As air pressure drops before rain falls, the Cloud will react by lowering from its 9 to 12m flying height to hover just above ground, therefore “predicting” rain during the hot summer week.

-The Cloud is buoyed by a 10x30x3m transparent balloon space frame.
-12 balloons (d=3.5m) filled with 150,000L of helium gas are tied into a 3D web structure with the balloons acting as “nodes” and nylon ropes of varying lengths as tensile members.
 The Cloud combines CAD/CAM with a very simple design concept: using minimal means and everyday materials to create surprising environmentally responsive effects.

 Project data